sgharms/manager-readme/manager_readme.md

 ### My Availability

 I will clear my calendar for you.<sup>[2](#fn2)</sup> You are very important to me.
-That said, I've got a lot on my mind andit would be helpful to ask for my time in the following ways:
+That said, I've got a lot on my mind and it would be helpful to ask for my time in the following ways:

 1. Calendar with agenda and questions (I can prepare!)